-You might also consider slightly increasing the size of the font used for normal text and form elements.
+We also recommend slightly increasing the size of the font used for normal text and form elements.
 This makes them easier to read and, for form elements, to tap into.
 Here's a complete style block to get you started:

+'''

-''' <style>
+<style>

 html, body, p {

 font-family: "ProximaNovaSoft-Regular", Calibri,

 "Gill Sans", "Gill Sans MT", Candara, Segoe,

 "Segoe UI", Arial, sans-serif;

 font-size: 110%;

 input { font-size: 95%; }

+</style>

-</style> '''
+'''

 Warning: Directly referencing Salesforce1 style sheets in your pages, or depending on styles found in them, isn't supported.
-As Salesforce1 evolves, the styles will change in ways that you won't expect.
-Pages that depend on unsupported styles may eventually break.
+As Salesforce 1 evolves, the styles will change in ways that you won't expect.
+Pages that depend on unsupported styles might eventually break.